vtexdocs/help-center-content/docs/announcements/en/category-mapping-now-required-for-via-varejo-marketplace.md

 author: 56yU9Wz6mLwmzo82TjgAHy
 slug: category-mapping-now-required-for-via-varejo-marketplace
 legacySlug: changes-in-via-varejo-product-integration
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Make products more quickly available on the Via Varejo Marketplace by mapping categories, variations and attributes.
+announcementSynopsisEN: 'Make products more quickly available on the Via Varejo Marketplace by mapping categories, variations and attributes.'
 ---

 The product integration flow on the Via Varejo Marketplace was [modified in their API V4](https://desenvolvedores.viavarejo.com.br/api-portal/content/integracao) to enhance the quality of the information in advertised products.
 In order to adapt to this evolution, we have included an additional step to the Via Varejo Integration - [mapping categories, variations and attributes](https://help.vtex.com/en/tracks/configurar-integracao-da-via-varejo--3E9XylGaJ2wqwISGyw4GuY/5QVZFYNfuRIQKdq34MbTxz#fazendo-o-upload).